markdechavez28/markdechavez28/README.md

 # 💫 About Me:
-I am a Computer Science student learning about Machine Learning and Data Journalism.
+I am a Computer Science student passionate about Machine Learning and Data Journalism.

 ## 🌐 Socials: